project-manatee/manatee-scraper-java/README.md

-Manatee-Scraper
+manaTEAMS Java Scraper
 =============

-A project to scrape the TEAMS gradebook system.
+This is a project to scrape the TEAMS gradebook system.

 This work is licensed under the [GPL v3 License](http://choosealicense.com/licenses/gpl-v3/).
 See license file for full text.

 Copyright (C) 2014 Ehsan Asdar and Neil Patil

+This project is based heavily on the QuickHAC-common library.
+License follows.

 ## QuickHAC License

-Original source from the [qhac-common](https://github.com/quickhac/qhac-common) library.
-License follows:

 Copyright (c) 2014, Xuming Zeng.
 All rights reserved.